TottemhamHotcarl/LearnMySQL_ENDGAME/README.md

   - run "mvn vaadin:run-codeserver" on a separate console while the application is running
   - activate Super Dev Mode in the debug window of the application.

-Developing a theme using the runtime compiler
+Developing a theme using the runtime compiler.
 -------------------------

 When developing the theme, Vaadin can be configured to compile the SASS based